House rules for online participation

 - Photos and videos of the building, the museum and the fun things you did on your visit.

-- attempts to sell or promote products, services or events.
+- sell or promote products, services or events

 If we see these kinds of posts on our platforms, we will:

 - hide or delete the post or comment